Halt and Catch Fire (TV series): Music

 Golubić and his team at the firm SuperMusicVision handled music licensing, creating a soundtrack of album-oriented rock, college rock, new wave, and 1980s punk.
 Golubić said that his team sought to license lesser-known tracks, believing the use of obvious 1980s hits would be "kitschy" and not within the series's budget; explaining their approach, he said, "We want to immerse people in that time period, not distract them".
 The music supervisors were engaged by the writers early in their creative process in an attempt to better integrate music into the series.
 Golubić and his team started by compiling playlists of songs that were evocative of the show's period setting, before attempting to secure licensing deals.
 They also curated playlists for each of the main characters after discussing them and their backstories.
 Golubić said of the process, "This is how we informed ourselves of the world that the characters live in."
 The playlists were sent to the actors to help them prepare for their roles, and were used by the producers, writers, and editors as a reference for developing the story.
-For example, Joe was seen as a "futurist looking forward" embodied by acts ahead of their time such as Gary Numan, the Cars, and Wire, while Gordon was interpreted as someone whose musical tastes did not evolve past 1970s acts such as Steely Dan and Boz Scaggs due to his preoccupation with work.
+Joe was seen as a "futurist looking forward" embodied by acts ahead of their time such as Gary Numan, the Cars, and Wire, Gordon was interpreted as someone whose musical tastes did not evolve past 1970s acts such as Steely Dan and Boz Scaggs due to his preoccupation with work.
 AMC partnered with music streaming service Spotify to share the character playlists online and to promote them on amctv.com and the network's "Story Sync" second screen platform.

-Punk rock played a prominent role in the characterization of Cameron, frequently playing through her headphones on-screen or non-diegetically to represent her temperament as a rebellious loner.
+Punk rock played a prominent role in the characterization of Cameron, frequently playing through her headphones on screen or non-diegetically to represent her temperament as a rebellious loner.
 The scene in which she enters the Cardiff Electric offices for her first day of work is soundtracked by the Clash's "The Magnificent Seven", whose lyrics about the "futility of the capitalist grind underscor[e] her ambivalence about the job", according to Pitchfork's Judy Berman.
-After she founds Mutiny, the company offices are frequently heard playing punk, post-punk, and alternative rock, which Berman said represented Cameron's growing influence in the tech industry.
+After Cameron founds Mutiny, the company offices are frequently heard playing punk, post-punk, and alternative rock, which Berman said represented Cameron's growing influence in the tech industry.
 Towards the end of the series, punk music is used in the characterization of the Clarks' teenage daughters.
-The rebellious, troublemaker Joanie enjoys Shonen Knife, and Haley listens to PJ Harvey and riot grrrl bands while coming to terms with being queer.
+The rebellious, troublemaking Joanie enjoys Shonen Knife, and Haley listens to PJ Harvey and riot grrrl bands while coming to terms with being queer.